 Canterbury Regional Pest Management Plan Review

 We're undertaking a full review of the Canterbury Regional Pest Management Plan, as required by the Biosecurity Act.
-You can make a submission on the Proposal for the Canterbury Regional Pest Management Plan from 3 June until 5pm 3 July, 2017.

 The review is an opportunity to ensure our plan aligns with the National Policy Direction for Pest Management and that pest management in Canterbury is future-focused, effective and efficient, better positioning ourselves to meet the future needs of the community.